 The remote work revolution is only just beginning.
 And yet, major companies such as Aetna, Bank of America, Best Buy, Honeywell, IBM and Yahoo! have all reversed their work-from-home initiatives not too long ago.

 With no commute, improved productivity and, at least in theory, no need to get out of your pyjamas in the morning, what is not to like about working remotely?

-As much as the ability to work where, when and how you want might sound like a dream come true to many, getting teleworking right is no walk in the park.
-There are trade-offs to be made when comparing an all-remote team structure to the traditional office model, especially in a digital marketing agency environment.
+As much as the ability to work where, when and how we want might sound like a dream come true to many, getting telework right is no walk in the park.
+There are trade-offs to be made when comparing a remote organizational structure to a traditional office model, especially in a digital marketing agency environment.

 In order to truly reap the fruits of working remotely and maintain a workforce across the world, proactive investments as well as careful planning and preparation are crucial.

-But before you quit your job just yet and go all-in with your remote-first or fully remote digital agency, read on as we share the biggest challenges our REMOTE AGENCY has faced in managing distributed teams across the globe.
+Before you quit your office job just yet to go all-in with your own remote-friendly, remote-first or fully remote design agency, read on as we share the biggest challenges our REMOTE AGENCY has faced in managing distributed teams across the globe.

 We will also walk you through time-tested steps to overcome those various obstacles and help you establish a successful, productive and committed remote team—one that might just provide the edge over your competition!

 In this article, we are going to have a look at how to